kubernetes/community/contributors/guide/README.md

 We organize the community into SIGs in order to improve our workflow and more easily manage what is a very large community project.
 The developers within each SIG have autonomy and ownership over that SIG's part of Kubernetes.

-Some SIGs also have their own `CONTRIBUTING.md` files, which may contain extra information or guidelines in addition to these general ones.
-These are located in the SIG-specific community directories.
-For example: the contributor's guide for SIG CLI is located in the *kubernetes/community* repo, as [`/sig-cli/CONTRIBUTING.md`](/sig-cli/CONTRIBUTING.md).

 A SIG is an open, community effort.
 Anybody is welcome to jump into a SIG and begin fixing issues, critiquing design proposals and reviewing code.
 SIGs have regular [video meetings](https://kubernetes.io/community/) which everyone is welcome to.